-COVID-19 Update: For the safety of our clients and community, we are providing contactless legal services through virtual consultations.
-Please contact us through our online form or by phone at 717-584-8836 to schedule a telephone consultation.
+COVID-19 Update: We are again conducting limited in-person services for our clients adherent to all state mandated safety orders.
+We will also continue to offer contactless legal services through virtual consultations.
+Please contact us through our online form or by phone at 717-584-8836 to schedule a consultation.
 Learn more about how our firm is responding to COVID-19.

 The trial of any disputed matter can be expensive, time-consuming and stressful.
 In many cases, mediation or arbitration offers a better alternative.
 The attorneys of Herr & Low, P.C., are experienced in alternative dispute resolution (ADR) techniques, including mediation and arbitration.